trezp/mongo-agg-example/README.md

 - Print the 10 highest score restaurants serving Chinese cuisine

 ## Create your own aggregation
-Using the mflix database, write an aggregation to create a list of the 10 longest movies with the genre “fantasy”:
+Using the `sample_mflix` database and `movies` collection, write an aggregation to create a list of the 10 longest movies with the genre “fantasy”:

 - Stage 1 `$match`: Find all movies with the genre “fantasy”
 - Stage 2 `$project`: